pablof7z/ai-sdk-provider-claude-code/docs/GUIDE.md

 ## Limitations

-- **No image support**: The Claude Code CLI doesn't support image inputs (provider sets `supportsImageUrls = false`)
+- **No image support**: The Claude Code SDK doesn't support image inputs (provider sets `supportsImageUrls = false`)
 - **No embedding support**: Text embeddings are not available through this provider
 - **Object-tool mode not supported**: Only `object-json` mode works via `generateObject`/`streamObject`.
 The AI SDK's tool calling interface is not implemented
 - **Text-only responses**: No support for file generation or other modalities
 - **Session management**: While sessions are supported, message history is the recommended approach
 - **Unsupported generation settings**: The following AI SDK settings are ignored and will generate warnings:
-  - `temperature` - Claude Code CLI doesn't expose temperature control
+  - `temperature` - Claude Code SDK doesn't expose temperature control
   - `maxTokens` - Token limits aren't configurable via CLI
   - `topP`, `topK` - Sampling parameters aren't available
   - `presencePenalty`, `frequencyPenalty` - Penalty parameters aren't supported